 The plus icon is the clearer affordance for menu expansion.
 Another research study on accordions found that users click the plus icon more than the arrow one.

 This finding makes sense because the plus sign is the mathematical symbol for addition.
 When you add, you increase in amount, number, or degree.
 Users increase the number of menu options when they click the accordion menu.

 A menu that expands must also collapse.
 The accordion also needs an affordance icon to represent menu collapsing.
 It should display in place of the plus icon after the user expands the menu.

 There are two common icons used for collapsing: the minus and X icon.
 Users can misinterpret the minus icon because it often represents removal or deletion.
 Users shouldn’t feel like they are losing menu options when they collapse the menu.

 The X icon represents collapsing better because it’s often used to close modal windows.
 When users collapse the menu, they are closing it, not losing it.
 This action is more aligned with what users are doing and what they expect.

 A Standard for Accordion Menus

 Which icon you choose and where you place them affects how users use accordion menus.
 If your goal is to give users the most clarity and speed, there’s only one way to design it.

 There are too many ways to design an accordion menu.
-This makes the display widget hard to recognize.
-When it’s easy to recognize, it’s easier for users to understand how it behaves and how to interact with it.
+This confusion leads to accordion menus that are hard to use.
+When it’s easy to use, it works the way users expect.

-What designers need is a consistent standard on what an accordion menu should look like.
+What designers need is a consistent standard on how an accordion menu should look.
 Based on the research and analysis, designers should make the plus icon to the left the new standard.